Merchant Onboarding & Product Setup

 While the

-🎉 You’ve successfully monetized your API service with real-time payments!
-You now benefit from:- Instant Revenue: Get paid immediately when customers use your API
+You’ve successfully integrated pay-as-you-go monetization!
+Your API now benefits from:- Instant Revenue: Get paid immediately when customers use your API

 - Zero Risk: No unpaid usage or bad debt from customers